-Gleason’s Tavern has signed a lease at 312 West 58th Street, the space which was previously occupied by the Coliseum Bar & Restaurant until it closed in July of 2018.
-The New York Times first made the announcement.
+Gleason’s Tavern, an Irish bar in Times Square, has opened a new location at 312 West 58th Street.
+This space was previously occupied by the Coliseum Bar & Restaurant, until it closed in July of 2018.
+The New York Times first reported when Gleason’s had leased the space late last year.

 The West Side Spirit covered the closing of the Coliseum.
 The owner, Kathleen Reilly, told them that it was the monthly rent which forced them to close.
 The pub had been around since 1949.

-Gleason’s will be paying close to $400,000 in annual rent.
+Gleason’s will be paying close to $400,000 in annual rent at the Columbus Circle space.
 The two-story space measures 3,200 square feet in total, and will be able to accommodate up to 150 seats.

 Gleason’s has another location at 206 West 41st Street, at the Hotel Shocard.
 It’s open for breakfast, lunch and dinner, with the kitchen open until 11pm.

 In terms of the menu, it seems like a pretty standard Irish bar and restaurant.
 The Guinness on tap is supposed to be good.
-It is apparently loud, but hopefully their upcoming location won’t be quite as touristy.
+It is apparently loud, but hopefully the Columbus Circle restaurant won’t be quite as touristy.